dfinke/dfinke.github.io/_posts/2024-07-29-Build-AI-Agents-with-PowerShell.md

 Turn any OpenAI LLM into an AI agent that can interact with you or work autonomously.

-Building AI workflows using function calling in PowerShell is the next step.
+Building AI workflows using function calling, and more, using PowerShell, is the next step.

 ## PSAI and PSAIAgent